Is cooking in a microwave safe for your fertility?

 When I got married we used it all the time for reheating dinners and frozen foods.
 I used it to defrost meats, heat water, melt butter, and cook vegetables.

 But then I was finally able to get pregnant and it was the first time I read any concerns about cooking in a microwave.
 I read multiple times that pregnant women shouldn’t stand to close to them for fear the microwaves would escape.
 And so I always backed away while using it, you know, just in case!

 Within much of the natural health community microwaves are just about the most despised kitchen appliance that has ever been created, but are those feelings justified?

-There’s also many anecdotal accounts.
+There are also many anecdotal accounts.
 How microwaved water negatively impacts plant health or the death of someone who received a transfusion of microwaved blood.
 I would never discount these very real experiences of others though there have never been conclusive studies that replicate these instances.
-This is not necessarily evidence that microwaves are safe, but, without the lack of corroboration it is hard to know what to trust.
+This does not necessarily evidence that microwaves are safe, but, without the lack of corroboration, it is hard to know what to trust.